andresgr98/musiknet/README.md

 My role in this project was to create the **REST API service** that executes any operation performed in the app.

+## Installation and launch
+1. Clone the project and go to the root folder.
+2. Copy the contents of .env.example into a .env file, and setup the variables according to your environment.
+3. Launch the project: docker-compose up --build
+4. To access the Swagger page, go to localhost:9000/docs.

 ---

 ## Tech Stack